-- Container with lid (like this one)- to place frames in after removing from the hives
+- Large tote with lid – to place frames in after removing from the hives

-- Large, wide food safe container with 1-inch valve or honey gate (I used this one) – to scrape honeycomb into, crush, and allow honey to drain from
+- Large, wide food-safe container with 1-inch valve or honey gate – to scrape honeycomb into, crush, and allow the honey to drain from

-- Wide spatula or scraper (I used this)- to remove the comb from the foundation
+- Wide spatula or scraper – to remove the comb from the foundation

-- Strainer and cheesecloth (I used one I already had like this)- to strain out comb pieces from extracted honey and crushed comb
+- Strainer and cheesecloth – to strain out comb pieces from extracted honey and crushed comb

-- Deep food safe container with a honey gate or 1-inch valve attached (I used this one)- to catch strained honey and fill jars from
+- Deep food-safe container with a honey gate or 1-inch valve attached – to catch strained honey and fill jars from

 No need to worry about any waste here.
-The bees will strip the wax of any remaining honey, leaving me with plenty of wax to render down for…well, something, but that’s another post for another time.
+After crushing and straining I placed the remnants out by the hives.
+The girls stripped the wax of any remaining honey, leaving me with plenty of wax to render down for…well, something, but that’s another post for another time.